rantler/AdaFruit/Matrix_Portal_Moon_Clock/README.md

 * `ssid` - A floating point value representing your location, i.e., 'MyWiFiNetwork'
 * `password` - A floating point value representing your location, i.e. 'WiFiPassword'
+* `wake_hour` - An integer value representing the hour at which the clock should awake
+* `sleep_hour` - An integer value representing the hour at which the clock should sleep

 Optional properties that can be helpful to set are below.
 If they are not set, they will be looked up dynamically as needed.
 In particular, the `offset` value can change if your region